Data Protection Defence

 Paul Motion, Partner and Solicitor Advocate, was already specialising in technology law several years before the Data Protection Act 1998 or Freedom of Information Acts came into force.
 He chaired the Law Society of Scotland’s Technology Committee for sixteen years from May 2000, pre-dating (and observing and commenting upon) the introduction of virtually all modern E-commerce and privacy related legislation such as the DPA and FOI.
 Paul is also “on his feet” in court regularly since he is a highly experienced civil Solicitor Advocate.

 A recognised expert in Data Protection and contentious IT/IP law, Paul has run many ground breaking cases, notably [with BTO Associate, Laura Irvine] the only successful appeal to date anywhere in the UK against a DPA penalty imposed following a DPA breach.
 Paul and Laura were acting on behalf of Scottish Borders Council, against a £250,000 Data Protection Monetary Penalty.
-In 2012 following a case involving fake online reviews Paul and Associate Lindsay Urquhart set up the BTO Online Reputation Team which has attracted referral work from other solicitors.
+In 2012 following a case involving fake online reviews Paul set up the BTO Online Reputation Team which has attracted referral work from other solicitors.
 Paul also drafts and advises on the content of data protection and privacy policies

 Laura Irvine is a Solicitor Advocate and along with BTO Partner Paul Motion represented Scottish Borders Council at the successful appeal against the civil monetary penalty of £250,000 imposed following a DPA breach.
 As a criminal lawyer, Laura’s view is that these substantial fines should in fact be seen as criminal in nature and has written on this subject – Data Protection Monetary Penalties: Absolutely Criminal?
 Laura has continued to advise clients in relation to data breaches and also has experience of advising public and private bodies in relation to subject access requests, freedom of information requests and general data protection issues.